Victoria Wood: 1980–1988

 The success of the television version of Talent led to Wood writing the follow-up Nearly a Happy Ending.
 Shortly afterwards she wrote a third play for Granada, Happy Since I Met You, again with Walters alongside Duncan Preston as the male lead.
 In 1980 she wrote and starred in the stage play Good Fun.

-Recognising her talent, Eckersley offered Wood a sketch show, although Wood was unsure of the project: she only agreed to go ahead if Walters received equal billing.
+Recognising her talent, Eckersley offered Wood a sketch show, although Wood was unsure of the project: she agreed to go ahead only if Walters received equal billing.
 Eckersley came up with an obvious title – Wood and Walters, and the pilot episode was recorded.
 It led to a full series, featuring Duncan Preston and a supporting cast.
 In the period between the completion of the pilot and the shooting of the series, Eckersley died.
 Wood credited him with giving her her first big break, and felt that Wood and Walters suffered due to his death.
 She was not impressed by Brian Armstrong, his fill-in, and was of the opinion that he hired unsuitable supporting actors.